Atlas-OS/docs/docs/faq.md

 ??? example "Can I help test for Atlas?"
 	Anyone can help test the latest Atlas versions in development via the automatic building with [GitHub Actions](https://github.com/Atlas-OS/Atlas/actions).

 	Please keep in mind that these builds are potentially incomplete, buggy and unsupported.
-Report any issues to our [GitHub Issues](https://github.com/Atlas-OS/Atlas/issues).
+Report any issues to our [GitHub Issues](https://github.com/Atlas-OS/Atlas/issues) or in the 'Development' category on the [Discord](https://discord.gg/atlasos).

 ??? bug "Why does AME Wizard still say that I have a third party antivirus?"
 	After ensuring that **all** antiviruses are uninstalled, run this command in PowerShell with administrator permissions: